CynicalBusiness/PipLib/README_steam.txt

 [h1]Usage[/h1]
 To learn how to create mods using PipLib, take a look at the examples located in [url=https://lab.vevox.io/games/oxygen-not-included/piplib/tree/master/ExampleMod]ExampleMod[/url], namely [b]ExampleMod.cs[/b] and [b]Examplemod.csproj[/b].

+You can find both non-Steam mod versions as well as the release DLL/XML on the [url=https://lab.vevox.io/games/oxygen-not-included/piplib/-/tags]GitLab[/url].

 [b]Do not[/b] pack PipLib with your mod: this [i]will[/i] break things!.
 Instead, upload your mod by itself to the workshop, then use the [b]Add/Remove Required Items[/b] option when editing the item.